edsu/inkdroid.org/_posts/2018-02-19-standards.md

 > physical environments. (p.
 120)

-As I'm researching infrastructures of web archiving I expect that the case study, and documentary analysis will be extremely important methods for seeing where standards meet and merge with practice.
+As I'm researching infrastructures of web archiving I expect that the case study, [multi-sited ethnography] and documentary analysis will be extremely important methods for seeing where standards meet and merge with practice.
 Also, it will also be good to reacquaint myself with how Scott theorizes and mobilizes his idea of *oikodomi*.
 I don't usually think Scott is often thought of as an STS scholar, at least he's not in [this list].
 Perhaps that's because of his interest in politics?
 But I'd argue that he really does have a great deal to offer to the STS project, particularly because of interest in the goals and effects of *legibility*.

 One chapter that stood out for me was Millerand and Bowker's *Metadata Standards*.
 Of course, Bowker was a frequent collaborator with Star -- and as